-Quantitative finance is a field of applied mathematics concerned with modeling of financial markets.
-With the rise of the computer era, it has made it possible to crunch enormous volumes of data in extraordinarily short periods of time.
+The stock market is usually efficient.
+When it is not, opportunities can appear.
+With the rise of the modern computer era, it has made it possible to crunch enormous volumes of data in extraordinarily short periods of time.
 Our complex quantitative risk management tool was built over a period of many years through a rigorous analytical process.